Joel-Haeberli/it-security-docs/docs/themes/619 SPA TOC - Exam Questions with Answers.md

 19. What is meant with «protocol transition»?
 How does it work?
 20. What can you do with the permission «Trusted to Auth for Delegation» S4U2Self & S4U2Proxy?

-### PKCS\#11
+### ✅ PKCS\#11

-1. Describe a typical PKCS\#11 stack for accessing a security token.
+1. **Describe a typical PKCS\#11 stack for accessing a security token.**
+     - Application with PKCS#11 support
+     - PKCS#11 library
+     - PC/SC (Personal Computer/Smart Card) communication via APDU (Application Protocol Data Unit)
+     - Driver (USB, NFC, Bluetooth)
+     - Token with an app installed that supports PKCS#11
-2. Where are APDU (Application Protocol Data Unit) commands used?
+2. **Where are APDU (Application Protocol Data Unit) commands used?**
+     - APDU (Application Protocol Data Unit) commands are used in smart card technologies.
+They facilitate communication between a smart card and an external device, like a card reader.
+These commands are essential in applications such as EMV (Europay, MasterCard, and Visa) chip-based credit cards, SIM cards in mobile phones, identity verification systems, and secure access control.
-3. Which protocol is common between SIM card, smart cards, credit cards, YubiKey etc.?
+3. **Which protocol is common between SIM card, smart cards, credit cards, YubiKey etc.?**
+     - The ISO/IEC 7816 standard.
+This standard defines the physical characteristics, communication protocols, and APDU commands for interaction with smart cards
-4. What is the intention of the PKCS\#11 API?
+4. **What is the intention of the PKCS\#11 API?**
+     - The primary intention of the PKCS#11 API is to provide a standard interface for applications to interact with cryptographic tokens.
-5. How can you extract keys from a smart card or HSM?
+5. **How can you extract keys from a smart card or HSM?**
+     - This is designed to be difficult or impossible.
+Some HSMs or smart cards may allow the export of certain keys under specific conditions, often wrapped with another key and subject to stringent security policies
-6. What does attestation stands for?
+6. **What does attestation stands for?**
+     - Attestation refers to the process where a device or a system demonstrates (or attests to) its identity and integrity.
+Done via X509 certificates for example.
+Proof that something was done in specific hardware.
-7. What does the acronym U2F (Universal Second Factor) stands for?
-What is it based on?
+7. **What does the acronym U2F (Universal Second Factor) stands for?
+What is it based on?**
+     - U2F is a standard for two-factor authentication (2FA).
+It allows users to augment traditional login methods with a physical device, like a USB security key, which provides an additional layer of security.
+U2F devices communicate with the host using standard protocols such as USB, NFC, or Bluetooth.
+The U2F standard is based on public-key cryptography.

 ### Wi-Fi
 1. Under which conditions can you read all Wi-Fi network traffic?